Frequently Asked Questions

 Maintain detailed consent records in your system, including:

-Crucially, store all consent data using industry-standard encryption protocols and secure storage systems, following Andorra Telecom's SMS marketing security requirements.
+Crucially, store all consent data using industry-standard encryption protocols and secure storage systems.
 Implement regular backup procedures and access controls to protect these sensitive records.

-Consider the timing of your messages to maximize effectiveness and respect recipient preferences.
+Timing your messages maximizes effectiveness and respects recipient preferences.

 Time Window Management